SnowEx/snowex_db/README.rst

 In there you will find:

-* Examples of database use
 * Database structure
-* API to the python package snowexsql
+* API to the python package snowex_db
 * Links to other resources
 * Notes about the data uploaded
 * Info on populating the database